liziying115-dev/Sleep-Environment-Recovery-Monitor/README.md

 #### What it looks like

 The system consists of two devices:

-- A sensor unit placed on a nightstand that quietly monitors the sleep environment overnight
+* A sensor unit placed on a nightstand that quietly monitors the sleep environment overnight (light, sound, temperature)

-- A display unit resembling a small alarm clock with an OLED screen and soft LED indicator that communicates the sleep quality score at a glance.
+* A display unit resembling a small alarm clock with an OLED screen, LED indicator, and a stepper-motor-driven gauge needle that physically points to your sleep quality score

 ![Data Flow Diagram](./sketches/overview.png)
 ### Sensor Device (Sleep Environment Monitor)